hrishikeshs/writings/ai-slideshow/slides/model-look-like.md

-# What does a model "look like" ?
+# What does a model look like ?
 TBD